Choral Music & Voice

 Choir is open to all students regardless of prior vocal experience and focuses on building individual and ensemble singing skills.
 Students learn basics of healthy singing through performance of a wide range of musical styles, as well as weekly small group or individual voice lessons, plus sight singing and theory practice using Auralia and Musition software.
 Choir students perform (both as a standalone choir, and in conjunction with our Choral Scholars and Noxontones groups) at school gatherings, in the School chapel, and at our annual Service of Lessons and Carols.
 This course also prepares singers who would like to sing in Choral Scholars or Noxontones.

-The Choral Scholar program, open to all students in all forms, is designed to develop the “complete choral singer,” and is an approach unique to St. Andrew’s among American boarding schools.
-The program is based on an expanded version of Voice for Life, created by the Royal School of Church Music (RSCM) in London, England, an institution with which St. Andrew’s School is affiliated.
-Features of the Choral Scholar program include:
+The St. Andrew's Choral Scholar program is designed to develop the “complete choral singer,” and is an approach unique to St. Andrew’s among American boarding schools.
+The program is based on an expanded version of the Voice for Life training program created by the Royal School of Church Music (RSCM) in London, England, an institution with which St. Andrew’s School is affiliated.
+As a Choral Scholar, students have access to:

 - the opportunity to perform frequently, in both concert and in liturgical settings, on campus and throughout the mid-Atlantic region;

 - national and international choral tours and recordings in alternate years (most recently, to Cuba in 2015-16) and the opportunity to perform in notable venues throughout the country and the world;

 - exposure to the finest choral literature from the past and present.
 The Choral Scholar repertoire comprises both larger works, such as Purcell’s Dido and Aeneas, Monteverdi’s Magnificat, Bach cantatas, and selections from Handel’s Messiah, as well as sacred and secular music from the Renaissance to the present day, including arrangements of popular songs written especially for Choral Scholars.